emidiovaleretto/candy-care-dublin-ecommerce/README.md

 To set up heroku you must:

 1. If your requirements.txt file has not changed you can skip this step.
-Otherwise, in your terminal type 'pip freeze > requirements.txt' then save and push the changes.
+Otherwise, in your terminal type `pip freeze > requirements.txt` then save and push the changes.
 2. Go to Heroku.com and sign in to your account or create a free one at [Heroku](https://www.heroku.com/).
 3. From the heroku dashboard click the 'Create new app' button.
 4. Name the app something unique and choose what region you are in then click 'Create app'.